 Guidelines for School of Record Relationships

-The Forum on Education Abroad (with input from the American Association of Collegiate Registrars and Admissions Officers/AACRAO) has developed these guidelines for School of Record (SOR) relationships, with the goal of providing support both to institutions and organizations serving as Schools of Record and to those who benefit from their services.
+The Forum on Education Abroad (with input from the American Association of Collegiate Registrars and Admission Officers/AACRAO) has developed these guidelines for School of Record (SOR) relationships, with the goal of providing support both to institutions serving as Schools of Record and to those who benefit from their services.

 In U.S. higher education, the SOR relationship is essential for ensuring high academic standards in education abroad.
 SORs play a key role in ensuring that many U.S. undergraduates have an academically rich educational experience abroad, and receive appropriate credit for academic work completed abroad.
 A common option for U.S. students choosing to study outside the U.S. is to participate in programs offered by independent program providers.
 Some program providers are not eligible for accreditation by the regional accrediting bodies in U.S. higher education.
 However, many institutions require an official transcript from a U.S. accredited institution to grant students credit for their academic work abroad.
 To address this requirement, independent program providers may partner with accredited higher education institutions which provide the transcript documenting academic work abroad.
 The accredited institutions providing the transcript act as Schools of Record.
 Serving as an SOR requires considerable administrative and academic oversight, and a School of Record may attach a fee commensurate with its services.